Herniated Disc treatment

-Discs are soft, rubbery pads found between the hard bones (vertebrae) that make up the spinal column.
+Disks are soft, rubbery pads found between the hard bones (vertebrae) that make up the spinal column.
 The spinal canal is a hollow space in the middle of the spinal column that contains the spinal cord and other nerve roots.
 The disks between the vertebrae allow the back to flex or bend.
-Discs also act as shock absorbers.
+Disks also act as shock absorbers.
+Normal anatomy of lumbar spine.

 Low back pain affects four out of five people.
-Pain alone is not enough to recognize a herniated disk.
+Pain alone is not enough to recognize a herniated disk as the symptoms mirror other spine conditions such as stenosis.
 See your doctor if back pain results from a fall or a blow to your back.
 The most common symptom of a herniated disk is sciatica—a sharp, often shooting pain that extends from the buttocks down the back of one leg.
 It is caused by pressure on the spinal nerve.

 Other symptoms include: